becodeorg/free2code/2.CSS/0.INTRODUCTION-TO-CSS/readme.md

 As you learn CSS, you will see that CSS is full of hacks and tricks.
 One really useful one is that you can turn an image like this:

 ![Chief Hopper](./resources/images/chiefhopper.jpg)
-© image: The Duffer Brothers - https://www.strangerthings.fr
+© image: The Duffer Brothers.
+Source: https://www.strangerthings.fr

 into that: